Saving up enough money to buy a house is a noble goal, but it may require a lot more planning than you think.

 3. Add in PMI (if applicable), Appraisal and Inspection Fees, and Closing Costs

 Speaking of PMI, that’s something you’ll need to account for if you want to buy a house with less than 20% down.
-But it’s not the only additional expense you’re likely to encounter when you close on a home.
-As a buyer, you may also be responsible for things like appraisal and inspection fees, and closing costs.
+But it’s not the only additional expense you’ll encounter when you close on a home.
+You may also be responsible for things like appraisal and inspection fees, and closing costs.

 Here’s how those might typically break out: